-As of June 30, 2013, we had \$85.6 million in borrowings outstanding under our \$125 million Credit Facility.
+As of September 30, 2013, we had \$99.6 million in borrowings outstanding under our \$125 million Credit Facility.
 Borrowings under our Credit Facility bear interest at LIBOR plus 200 basis points per annum during the revolving period, and the rate resets to LIBOR plus 425 basis points per annum for the remaining two years.
-At June 30, 2013, the interest rate was 2.20%.
+At September 30, 2013, the interest rate was 2.18%.
 The Credit Facility is a revolving facility maturing in May 2018 and is secured by all of the assets held by Funding I. Amounts repaid under our Credit Facility remain available for future borrowings during the revolving period.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" for more information.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Developments" for more information.

 We may invest the proceeds from an offering of securities in new or existing portfolio companies, and such investments may take up to a year from the closing of such offering, in part because privately negotiated investments in illiquid securities or private middle-market companies require substantial due diligence and structuring.
 During this period, we may use the net proceeds from our offering to reduce then-outstanding obligations under our Credit Facility, which may dilute our net asset value per share, or to invest such proceeds in cash equivalents, U.S. government securities and other high-quality debt investments that mature in one year or less.
 We expect to earn yields on such investments, if any, that are lower than the interest income that we anticipate receiving in respect of investments in non-temporary investments.
 As a result, any distributions we make during this investment period may be lower than the distributions that we would expect to pay when such proceeds are fully invested in non-temporary investments.
-The management fee payable by us will not be reduced while our assets are invested in any such temporary investments.
 See "Regulation-Temporary Investments" for more information.